RaghuMadhavTiwari/VIZATHON/README.md

 We aim to Visualise the Global Covid cases on monthly basis (From Jan 2020- July 2021) across the globe along with CardioVascular Diseases and Diabetes Patients, to uncover relationship among them.
 We also Visualize how various countries have dealt with the pandemic during these months, comparing the vaccinated population and stringency measures across major countries.

 We took part in a team of 2 [me](https://github.com/RaghuMadhavTiwari) and [Archita Negi](https://github.com/ArchitaN10) and used [Tableau Public ](https://public.tableau.com/en-us/s/).
+Here is the link of dashboard containing our submission https://public.tableau.com/app/profile/archita.negi/viz/PublicHealth_16276657519430/Dashboard1 .

+Our Submission video on YouTube here: https://youtu.be/1xNMbDUGGFs .